 Goodwill and indefinite-lived assets are not amortized but are subject to annual impairment testing unless circumstances dictate more frequent assessments.
 The Company performs an annual impairment assessment for goodwill during the fourth quarter of each year and more frequently whenever events or changes in circumstances indicate that the fair value of the asset may be less than the carrying amount.
 Goodwill impairment testing is a two-step process performed at the reporting unit level.
 Step one compares the fair value of the reporting unit to its carrying amount.
 The fair value of the reporting unit is determined by considering both the income approach and market approaches.
 The fair values calculated under the income approach and market approaches are weighted based on circumstances surrounding the reporting unit.
 Under the income approach, the Company determines fair value based on estimated future cash flows of the reporting unit, which are discounted to the present value using discount factors that consider the timing and risk of cash flows.
 For the discount rate, the Company relies on the capital asset pricing model approach, which includes an assessment of the risk-free interest rate, the rate of return from publicly traded stocks, the Company's risk relative to the overall market, the Company's size and industry and other Company-specific risks.
 Other significant assumptions used in the income approach include the terminal value, growth rates, future capital expenditures and changes in future working capital requirements.
 The market approaches use key multiples from guideline businesses that are comparable and are traded on a public market.
-If the fair value of the reporting unit is greater than its carrying amount, there is no impairment.
-If the reporting unit's carrying amount exceeds its fair value, then the second step must be completed to measure the amount of impairment, if any.
+If the fair value of the reporting unit is determined, if any.
 Step two calculates the implied fair value of goodwill by deducting the fair value of all tangible and intangible net assets of the reporting unit from the fair value of the reporting unit as calculated in step one.
-In this step, the fair value of the reporting unit is allocated to all of the reporting unit's assets and liabilities in a hypothetical purchase price allocation as if the reporting unit had been acquired on that date.
-If the carrying amount of goodwill exceeds the implied fair value of goodwill, an impairment loss is recognized in an amount equal to the excess.
+In this step, the fair value of the reporting unit is allocated to all of the reporting